christiankruep/Apodo/README.md

 Installation
 ------------

-Apodo can be installed via two ways:
+Apodo can be installed via:

 Cloning the repo from GitHub:
   ```
   git clone https://github.com/ckruep/Apodo.git
   ```

-or by downloading a executable version of [Apodo] (https://www.google.com/).
+  The GitHub repo includes both the raw code and a compiled version of Apodo.

 Contribute
 ----------